oscar6echo/poker5/poker_eval/README.md

 This encoding, based on keys precalculated by crate [poker_keygen](https://github.com/oscar6echo/poker5/tree/main/poker_keygen), in is such that it enables to uniquely identify a hand rank by a few simple operations (sums, bit mask, bit shift, and table lookups).

+To use this crate as a server see [poker_server](https://github.com/oscar6echo/poker5/tree/main/poker_server).

 ## Eval

 Building the lookup is performed in sequence: